The Development and Control of Weapons of Mass Destruction

 Credit Hours

 This class will approach WMD from three angles.
 First, it will take a historical perspective, exploring the development and use of these weapons in past conflicts.
 Second, it will examine the scientific foundation of the most significant WMD threats.
-While not a science class, students must certainly have a basic understanding of the way that these kinds of weapons function in order to assess the threat that they represent.
-No prior science background on the part of students is required.
+While not a science class, students will develop a basic understanding of the way that these kinds of weapons function to assess the threat that they represent.
+Finally, the class will deal with these weapons from a security/policy perspective, and we will conclude by exploring the various possible ways of halting the spread of these kinds of weapons.

 Semester(s) Offered: